Get 16 ways to provide remarkable service, turn clients into raving fans and brand ambassadors, and earn more referrals for your freelance business.

 From marketing and social media efforts to networking and advertising to strategic partnerships and public speaking, it takes time, energy, and effort to persuade a stranger to hire you or buy from you.
 Luckily, it is much easier to sell new projects and more work to existing clients who already love you than it is to sell to strangers, and it’s also easier to provide every client with such remarkable service that they refer you to everyone they know.

-Here are 16 simple tactics to provide remarkable service, turn your freelance clients into raving fans and brand ambassadors, and earn more referrals:
+Below I’m sharing 16 simple tactics to provide remarkable service, turn your freelance clients into raving fans and brand ambassadors, and earn more referrals…

 There is a huge number of web designers and web developers that don’t like talking on the phone and don’t want to talk on the phone.
 They only want to work and communicate by email, through a project management system, or a ticket system.
 Don’t be one of these people.
 Don’t sabotage the potential success of your freelance business.